 Symptoms Of Bed Bugs In Hair

 Can bed bugs live in your hair?
-The short answer is no. That’s not to say they can’t bite you on your scalp, forehead, cheeks or neck, but bed bugs’ legs and bodies aren’t designed for crawling through human hair.
-Plus, they prefer a cooler environment than that created by human body heat, so even if they do happen to feed on the skin of your head or neck, they aren’t likely to stick around afterward.
+The short answer is no. That’s not to say they can’t bite you on your scalp, forehead, cheeks, or neck, but bed bugs’ legs and bodies aren’t designed for crawling through human hair.
+Plus, they prefer a more relaxed environment than that created by human body heat, so even if they do happen to feed on the skin of your head or neck, they aren’t likely to stick around afterward.

-Bed bugs can bite you on the legs, hands and arms, but are more likely to feed on your neck and head.
+Bed bugs can bite you on the legs, hands, and arms but are more likely to feed on your neck and head.
 One reason these bugs are so sneaky is that their bite doesn’t hurt, so an affected person doesn’t often notice until and unless they have a reaction.
-A bed bug will most likely get you on the face, since they prefer bare skin.
-Symptoms of bed bugs in hair might include red, intensely itchy welts along your hairline or across your forehead, cheeks or neck and small dots of blood on your pillow.
-Again, though, bed bugs don’t typically take up residence in human hair the way lice or fleas might, and they typically bite skin that is exposed, not covered by hair.
-Thus, if you do have insect bites on your scalp, it’s less likely to be a bed bug than some other insect.
+A bed bug will likely get you on the face since they prefer bare skin.
+Symptoms of bed bugs in hair might include red, intensely itchy welts along your hairline or across your forehead, cheeks, or neck and small dots of blood on your pillow.
+Again, bed bugs don’t typically take up residence in human hair the way lice or fleas might, and they usually bite exposed skin not covered by hair.
+Thus, if you have insect bites on your scalp, it’s less likely to be a bed bug than some other insect.

-After two to five minutes of feeding, the bed bug will retreat to the closest hiding spot, where it will begin the digestion process, which can take several weeks.
-After that point, the bed bug can lay eggs which are about the size of a grain of sugar.
+After two to five minutes of feeding, the bed bug will retreat to the closest hiding spot, beginning the digestion process, which can take several weeks.
+After that point, the bed bug can lay eggs about the size of a grain of sugar.
 Since bed bugs don’t live on humans, they also won’t lay their eggs on humans, so you won’t have to worry about getting bed bug eggs in your hair.

 Can Bed Bugs Live On Your Body?

-While travelers are known to carry bed bugs with them from one destination to the next, these insects are highly unlikely to hitchhike on your body, in your hair or in the clothes you’re wearing.
-Instead, they’re far more likely to hitch a ride in the clothes you aren’t wearing—that is, the ones in your luggage or backpack.
-That’s why it’s so important to take prompt measures if you suspect you’ve stayed, slept or stored your belongings in a bed bug-infested room on a trip.
+While travelers are known to carry bed bugs with them from one destination to the next, these insects are highly unlikely to hitchhike on your body, in your hair, or in the clothes you’re wearing.
+Instead, they’re far more likely to hitch a ride in the clothes you aren’t wearing—the ones in your luggage or backpack.
+Taking prompt measures is essential if you suspect you’ve stayed, slept, or stored your belongings in a bed-bug-infested room on a trip.

-If you’re traveling and you suspect you’ve stayed in a room or traveled on a bus or train that was infested with bed bugs, it’s important to wash every bit of your clothing as soon as possible, in the hottest water available, and then dry them on the highest setting.
-Both high temperatures and steam kill bed bugs, so these steps should get rid of the problem.
-Use a flashlight to inspect your shoes, bag and other items as well, paying extra attention to the small folds and corners.
+Suppose you’re traveling and suspect you’ve stayed in a room or traveled on a bus or train infested with bed bugs.
+In that case, wash every bit of your clothing as soon as possible in the hottest water available and then dry them on the highest setting.
+Both high temperatures and steam kill bed bugs, so these steps should eliminate the problem.
+Use a flashlight to inspect your shoes, bag, and other items, paying extra attention to the small folds and corners.
 You might need to dispose of your suitcase and get a new one.

 Bed Bug Bites On Scalp: Pictures And Description Of Affected Area

-Bed bugs tend to leave several bites in a row which become itchy, red and irritated.
-As we already mentioned, these pests prefer to feed on bare skin, so it’s more likely that you will notice a bite on your arms, legs or neck rather than your scalp.
+Bed bugs leave several bites that become itchy, red, and irritated.
+As we already mentioned, these pests prefer to feed on bare skin, so it’s more likely that you will notice a bite on your arms, legs, or neck rather than your scalp.
 The most obvious exception to that rule is if you are bald.

-You can see photographs of bed bug bites on the website of the Environmental Protection Agency, in a clinical review by the Journal of the American Medical Association and in an informational report on integrated pest management to control bed bugs.
-In these images, you will notice that bed bug bites resemble mosquito and flea bites, which is why bites from all of these insects can often be confused.
+You can see photographs of bed bug bites on the website of the Environmental Protection Agency, in a clinical review by the Journal of the American Medical Association, and an informational report on integrated pest management to control bed bugs.
+In these images, you will notice that bed bug bites resemble mosquito and flea bites, so bites from all these insects can often be confused.

 Bed Bug Facts

 After being all but eradicated in the 1940s and ’50s, Cimex lectularius—otherwise known as bed bugs—began making a resurgence all over the world in the early 2000s due to the insect’s growing resistance to commonly used insecticides.
-Full-grown bed bugs are small, only about a quarter-inch in diameter—about the size of an apple seed.
-Reddish-brown in color, bed bugs have banded, oval-shaped abdomens that can turn bright red after feeding, when they’re full of blood.
-Since they are so small and flat, they can slip into spaces that are as narrow as a credit card.
-Similarly, they’re often able to go undetected in the folds of mattresses or armchairs, beneath rugs and in other furniture and living spaces.
+Full-grown bed bugs are minor, only about a quarter-inch in diameter—about the size of an apple seed.
+Reddish-brown in color, bed bugs have banded, oval-shaped abdomens that can turn bright red after feeding when they’re full of blood.
+Since they are so small and flat, they can slip into spaces as narrow as a credit card.
+Similarly, they can often go undetected in the folds of mattresses or armchairs, beneath rugs, and in other furniture and living spaces.
 Since these pests live indoors, there is no “high” or “low” season for bed bugs.

-Bed bugs are mostly nocturnal and seem to be most active in the wee hours of the morning.
+Bed bugs are primarily nocturnal and seem to be most active in the wee hours of the morning.
 Still, they have been known to bite during the daytime as well.
-Unfortunately, bed bugs seem to be impervious to most commonly used insecticides and bug repellent sprays (the kind you would use, for example, to repel mosquitoes and ticks), so spraying your bed or your skin before bedtime won’t help you avoid the bite of this pesky little nuisance.
+Unfortunately, bed bugs seem to be impervious to most commonly used insecticides and bug-repellent sprays (the kind you would use, for example, to repel mosquitoes and ticks), so spraying your bed or your skin before bedtime won’t help you avoid the bite of this pesky little nuisance.

 How To Know If Bed Bugs Are In Your Home

-Travelers know bed bugs can live and hide in many places besides the bed itself.
-Bed bug infestations can also spread to upholstered couches and chairs, not to mention trains, buses and other areas.
+Travelers know bed bugs can live and hide in many places besides the bed.
+Bed bug infestations can also spread to upholstered couches and chairs, not to mention trains, buses, and other areas.
 Bed bugs can also crawl up walls, hide behind picture frames or headboards or sneak into the cracks and corners of furniture drawers.

-The same inspection technique you use when traveling might help you determine whether you have a bed bug infestation in your home, but eradicating the insects from your living space is likely to be much more difficult and costly than just ridding them from your overnight bag after a trip.
+The same inspection technique you use when traveling might help determine whether you have a bed bug infestation in your home.
+However, eradicating the insects from your living space is likely much more complex and costly than just ridding them from your overnight bag after a trip.
 Signs of a bed bug infestation in your home include, first and foremost, itchy bites that appear in lines on your skin.
-Other signs you might find in your bed, on walls or on other furniture include blood spots on sheets and mattresses, dead bugs or exoskeletons, pale whitish or yellow nymphs (baby bed bugs) and bits of the insects’ dark, blood-filled excrement.
+Other characters you might find in your bed, on walls, or on other furniture include blood spots on sheets and mattresses, dead bugs or exoskeletons, pale whitish or yellow nymphs (baby bed bugs), and bits of the insects’ dark, blood-filled excrement.
 (Yuck!)

 The Good News About Bed Bugs (Yes, There Is Some!)

 When it comes to bed bugs, it’s not all bad news.
-Here’s the good part: first, unlike mosquitoes or some other pests, bed bugs are not carriers of infectious diseases.
-So even if you do have bed bug bites, you won’t pick up with any nasty bacteria or illness beyond the effects of the bites themselves.
-Another bit of good bed bug news is that they don’t reproduce very quickly—not as quickly as certain other pests, anyway, such as cockroaches or flies.
+Here’s the good part: first, bed bugs are not carriers of infectious diseases, unlike mosquitoes or some other pests.
+So even if you have bed bug bites, you won’t pick up any nasty bacteria or illness beyond the bites’ effects.
+Another good bed bug news is that they don’t reproduce very quickly—not as soon as certain other pests, such as cockroaches or flies.
 And speaking of flying insects, since bed bugs can’t fly, at least you’ll only have to deal with them crawling on you, not zipping airborne into your hair.

 Okay, maybe calling that last bit “good news” is a bit of a stretch.
 And when bed bugs infest your home, any way you look at it, they’re bad news.
-In fact, pest professionals call bed bugs the most difficult pest to treat.
+Pest professionals call bed bugs the most challenging pest to treat.
 If the professionals have trouble, the average homeowner may find it nearly impossible to eradicate bed bugs without calling in the experts.

 ABC Can Rid Your Home of Bed Bugs

 If you suspect you might have bed bugs in your home, the best thing you can do is to call ABC immediately to schedule a service.
 Our experienced, professional team will conduct a thorough inspection to determine whether it’s bed bugs or some other pest that has invaded your home.
-Then we will eliminate the problem using methods that are proven to get rid of bed bugs, once and for all.
+Then we will eliminate the problem using proven methods to get rid of bed bugs once and for all.